tilek/about-me/my_goals_for_the_world.md

 1. Everyone enjoys basic freedoms and rights.

-Examples of organizations working on this goal:
+&nbsp;&nbsp; Examples of organizations working on this goal:
 - United Nations

 2. Everyone enjoys high-quality education.*

-I would like to see more of the following:
+&nbsp;&nbsp; I would like to see more of the following:
-- Global competition among educators and educational content providers
+* Global competition among educators and educational content providers
-- Funding model for students that resembles venture capital
+* Funding model for students that resembles venture capital

-Examples of organizations working on this goal:
+&nbsp;&nbsp; Examples of organizations working on this goal:
-- Khan Academy, Udacity, Coursera, EdX
+* Khan Academy, Udacity, Coursera, EdX
-- YouTube channels: CrashCourse
+* YouTube channels: CrashCourse
-- Wikipedia, Quora
+* Wikipedia, Quora

 3. Affordable access to information.*

 4. Rights for privacy and encryption.

-Examples of organizations working on this goal:
+&nbsp;&nbsp; Examples of organizations working on this goal:
-- EFF
+* EFF

 5. Humanity's negative impact on other conscious beings is extremely low.